-Oklahoma gets $2 million grant for career-focused education
+Oklahoma Gets $2 Million Grant For Career-Focused Education

-Gov. Mary Fallin announced Wednesday that the state will receive $2 million over three years.
-The grant money comes from JP Morgan Chase & Co.
+Oklahoma is one of 10 states chosen to receive funding aimed at improving career-focused education for students.
+Gov. Mary Fallin announced Wednesday that the state will receive $2 million over three years for its Oklahoma Works Initiative.

 Comments